See also SmugMug

 For phone inquiries: 603-598-0120

-• DEEP WATER, an original play by Ken Sheldon, will be performed in the Jaffrey Meetinghouse on Monday, August 13, and Saturday, August 18, at 7:30pm and a matinee at 2pm on Sunday August 19.
-Ticket sales will commence on July 6, following Mark Bean's talk at the Amos Fortune Forum.
-Tickets will also be available in Jaffrey at the Chamber of Commerce and the Civic Center; in Peterborough at Steeles and The Toadstool; and in Keene at the Historical Society of Cheshire County.
+• Deep Water, an original play by Ken Sheldon, will be performed in the Jaffrey Meetinghouse on Monday, August 13 (PERFORMANCE SOLD OUT), and Saturday, August 18, at 7:30pm and a matinee at 2pm on Sunday August 19 (PERFORMANCE SOLD OUT).
+Ticket sales commenced on July 6, following Mark Bean's talk at the Amos Fortune Forum.

-• Mark Bean will launch the 2018 season of the Amos Fortune Forum with a talk on the Dean Murder on Friday, July 6.
+Tickets for the remaining performances are available at the Jaffrey Civic Center, Jaffrey Chamber of Commerce and the Historical Society of Cheshire County in Keene.See some scenes from the dress rehearsal.• Mark Bean launched the 2018 season of the Amos Fortune Forum with a standing-room-only talk on the Dean Murder on Friday, July 6th.

-• The publication of a commemorative supplement to the Monadnock Ledger-Transcript that will summarize the Dean Murder and its many absorbing details.
+• A commemorative six-page supplement to the Monadnock Ledger-Transcript summarizing the Dean Murder and its many absorbing details appeared on Tuesday, July 31st.

-• An exhibit at the Jaffrey Civic Center during the month of August 2018 that feature photographs, documents, objects and artifacts associated with the Dean Murder.
+• An exhibit at the Jaffrey Civic Center will open August 10th at 4 p.m. and run through September 7, 2018, and feature photographs, documents, objects and artifacts associated with the Dean Murder.

 The Dean Murder Jaffrey Town History, Vol III, Pp 176-79.
 Hearing by the Grand Jury on the Death of William K. Dean transcribed, edited and published by Margaret C. Bean.
 Prominent Citizen: Prime Suspect by Georgiana Hodgkins.
 The Dean Murder Mystery by Bert Ford.MAGAZINE ARTICLES: